dcentrica/silverstripe-registration/README.md

 * `silverstripe/framework ^5`
 * Does **not require** `silverstripe/cms`.

+## Configuration

+An environment variable `REGISTRATION_ENABLED` needs to be set in your server/hosting environment(s) in order for the form to be be displayed at the designated route.

 ## History

 Forked from [tony13tv/silverstripe-registration](https://github.com/tony13tv/silverstripe-registration) to work with Silverstripe 5+ and finish off a few rough edges.